miltondimos/assignment2-release/assignment2_spec.md

 **Note: failing to do the above will result you getting 0 marks for the assignment.**

-`mtrn2500_ws` in the provided MTRN2500 virtual machine is the recommanded location for you to clone the git repository.
+`mtrn2500_ws` in the provided MTRN2500 virtual machine is the recommended location for you to clone the git repository.

 Demonstration will be during your tutorial in week 9 (note this is one week later than advised in the course outline).
 Students in the Monday tutorial will demonstrate in week 10 due to the public holiday.